fa-ni/npp-RL/README.md

 The python code should later be used to train a reinforcement learning agent to identify whether it is possible to train an agent to fulfill the task of starting and shutting down a nnp.

+TODO: Add how to start training, how to start testing

 ## Citations: